Who Pays The Costs For Criminal Injuries Compensation Claims?

-If you are ready to make a claim, all you need to do is pick up the phone and dial 0800 073 8804.
-You can also call this number if you have any queries about the personal injury claims process.
+If you’re looking for advice or potentially other support in making a criminal injury claim, then you can call Legal Expert by dialing 0800 073 8804.
+You can call this number if you have any queries about the personal injury claims process.
 We would be more than happy to assist you in any manner we can.
-This line is open from Monday through to Sunday, so you can call at any time or day that is convenient for you.
 There are also other ways to get in touch with us.
-You can request a free call back, use the live chat feature, or send us an email.
+You can use our claim form or our 24/7 live chat service to get in touch.
 Head to the contact page on our website to find out more.

 If you’re in need of any further information, you can always give us a ring, but if you’d prefer to do a little reading first, these pages may be interesting to you.